Jawaharlal Nehru Technological University, Hyderabad: Constituent colleges

+Affiliated Colleges

+There are hundreds of colleges that are/ were affiliated to JNTU Hyderabad.
+Each academic year, new colleges are added based on new applications from them and removed based on various factors.

 Academics

 Academic programmes

 An institution with academic and research-oriented courses, the B.Tech programs (undergraduate programs) number about 25.
 Major branches among them are Aeronautical Engineering, Automobile, Biotechnology, Information Technology, Electronics, Electrical, Instrumentation and Control, Metallurgy, Mechanical, Bio-medical, Chemical and Civil.
 A few courses are offered through the correspondence-cum-contact mode.